World Book Day Maths Activities 2023

 Maths is linked to literacy

 Young learners of all ages need to be aware that knowledge is flexible, interchangeable and that, in the real world, a malleable approach to learning will benefit them hugely.
 For Maths in particular, World Book Day presents the perfect opportunity to do that.

 As teachers we must remember that while content is what we teach, we must also focus on how we teach it.
 Do we teach Maths in isolation or as a part of something larger and more fulfilling?
 Maths is never so insular as when it’s taught in the classroom and contextual and topical problem solving is a way to circumnavigate this.

 Third Space Learning’s online maths one-to-one lessons try to incorporate real world maths problems, showing students how maths appears in everyday life.

 Contextual Maths is not a new idea for KS2 lessons

-Nor are its benefits unloaded, in a 2014 article for The Guardiane, Conrad Wolfram argued that pupils ‘should be grappling with real problems and applying maths to them’, suggesting that if this did not happen Maths would remain ‘so despised in education’ despite how ‘powerful and important’ it is in real life.
+Nor are its benefits unloaded, in article for The Guardian, Conrad Wolfram argued that pupils ‘should be grappling with real problems and applying maths to them’, suggesting that if this did not happen maths would remain ‘so despised in education’ despite how ‘powerful and important’ it is in real life.